RyanLinXiang/neural-network-with-js/README.md

 ## Getting Started
 ### Installing
 Due to their size, the MNIST data sets are not included in this repository.
 You will need the CSV versions.
-Please download them from [pjreddie](https://pjreddie.com/projects/mnist-in-csv/).
+Please download them from [pjreddie](https://pjreddie.com/projects/mnist-in-csv/) and put them into the ./mnist folder.

 ### Starting
 Please run the file index.html in a local webserver.
 Otherwise the file accesses won't work.

+### Bonus
+The file nn-with-stop.js is an advanced version of nn.js and includes a stop function to abort training/testing.
+If you want to use it, please embed it into index.html instead of nn.js.